testophobia/testophobia/README.md

 `--golden | -g`: generate the golden screenshots

-`--init | -i`: generate a Testophobia config file in the current directory
+`--init | -i`: generate a Testophobia config file or test file

 `--skip-viewer | -s`: prevents the Testophobia viewer from displaying automatically on test failure